Program Details

 Homestay

 You will live with a homestay family throughout your time in Ecuador.
 Homestay families provide breakfast and dinner daily.
 You will be responsible for providing your own lunches.
-Host families can typically accommodate a variety of dietary needs, but students with severe food allergies and/or restrictions should discuss their situation with the program team prior to applying.
+Host families can typically accommodate a variety of dietary needs, but if you have severe food allergies and/or restrictions, you should discuss your situation with the program team prior to applying.

 Excursions

-Although excursions may vary each term, students typically do a city tour of Quito and a field observation trip to Saqusili (just South of Quito) to visit a traditional market.
+Although excursions may vary each term, you will typically do a city tour of Quito and a field observation trip to Saqusili (just South of Quito) to visit a traditional market.

 Learning Outcomes

-• Improve Spanish speaking, writing, listening, and reading skills
+- Improve your Spanish speaking, writing, listening, and reading skills

-• Develop strong sense of independence from being outside of comfort zone
+- Develop a strong sense of independence from being outside of comfort zone

 Faculty & Staff